Surrey Police budget

 The regulations identify the financial responsibilities of the Commissioner.
 Chief Constable, Treasurer, Director of Finance & Services and budget holders and provide clarity about their financial accountabilities.

-You can read the OPCC Financial Regulations here: Financial Regulations
+You can read the OPCC Financial Regulations for 2020 here: Financial Regulations

 Investment Strategy: Treasury Management Reports